-The Map Archives include a variety of maps created for many different purposes, and collected over the years from donations and purchases.
-The archives contain thousands of items, many of which are currently available in our online catalog.
+The Map Archives offer a variety of maps created for many different purposes, and collected over the years from donations and purchases.
+The archives contain thousands of items, many of which are currently available in our online catalog or The Gateway to Oklahoma History.

 - Street and highway maps at the Oklahoma state, county, and city level

 - Maps issued by US government agencies